-Travelers offers the most affordable full coverage car insurance at $67 per month or $807 annually, which is 45% less than Pennsylvania's state average.
-For Pennsylvanians who prefer a smaller regional insurer, Erie provides competitive rates at $79 per month, just $3 more than Nationwide’s average premium.
+Travelers offers the most affordable full coverage car insurance at $67 monthly or $807 annually, 45% below Pennsylvania's state average.
+Pennsylvania drivers preferring a regional insurer can choose Erie at $79 monthly, just $3 more than Nationwide's average premium.

 Cheapest Car Insurance in Pennsylvania

-Westfield Insurance offers Pennsylvania's most affordable minimum coverage, at $234 annually, while Travelers offers the cheapest full coverage, at $807 annually.
+Westfield offers Pennsylvania's most affordable minimum coverage at $234 annually, while Travelers offers the cheapest full coverage at $807 annually.

 Find low-cost Pennsylvania car insurance for you below.